tommorgenstern/capacitor-healthkit/README.md

 isAvailable() => Promise<void>
 ```

-This functions resolves if HealthKitData is available it uses the native HKHealthStore.isHealthDataAvailable() funtion of the HealthKit .
+This functions resolves if HealthKitData is available it uses the native HKHealthStore.isHealthDataAvailable() function of the HealthKit.

 --------------------